“Far out in the uncharted backwaters of the unfashionable end of the Western Spiral arm of the Galaxy lies a small unregarded yellow sun.

 This post started with a quote from Douglas Adams and I would like to close it with a comment from another Adams, Patch Adams.
 In a conversation concerning his work with children badly burned by bombs in war zones Patch said, “You know, there is no high as high as truly helping someone.”
 In his eye was reflected both the pain and the twinkle he is well known for.

 We are setting our sights on destroying an illusion, the illusion that we are an ego in isolation.
-We will be working on trading in our poverty mentality for the inconceivable wealth of the inner riches of clear light awareness.
+We will be working on trading in our poverty mentality for the inconceivable wealth of the inner riches of charity.